If you are a serious hiker or mountaineer, winter conditions aren’t going to stop you from scaling your favorite mountain.

 Finally, B3 boots are engineered for mountaineering.
 These boots have dual points welts.
-They should only be paired with C3 (step-in) crampons.
+They should only be paired with C3 (step-in binding) crampons.

 Crampon weights vary depending on their core construction materials.
 The lightest crampons are made from aluminum.
 These are ideal for modest hikes but tend to wear out faster than the steel alternatives.